electronicarts/helmci/README.md

 * Setting `auto` to false disables deploys unless using `--auto=all` parameter.
 * Setting `locked` to false disables all deploys.
-* `namespace` is the kubenetes namespace to use for deploys.
+* `namespace` is the kubernetes namespace to use for deploys.
 * `release` is the release name for the helm chart.
 * `depends` is a list of releases that must be installed first. `$namespace/$release` format.
 * `release_chart` is how to find the chart to install (see below).

+Note: the value of the `release` is used as the release name, not the name of the directory.

 The `values.yaml` and (optionally) `values.secrets` files contain the helm values.
 Note `values.secrets` can be encrypted, but if so must be decrypted using whatever mechanism before running helmci.